 Sound Insulation Testing

 Sound insulation is a measure of the sound stopped by a barrier such as a partition wall.
 We can measure the sound reduction index in our transmission suite.
-This consists of two adjacent reverberant rooms, the difference between the level of the sound in the source room and the receiver room is measured, and the properties of the receiver room are taken into account by calculation.
+This consists of two adjacent reverberant rooms that are structurally isolated from one another.
+Noise is generated in the source room and then the difference between the level of the sound between the two rooms is measured.
+The absorption properties of the receiver room are also measure and considered by calculation.

 What is expected of you?

 Drawings and written descriptions of the samples must be provided prior to testing (preferably prior to quotation); a test report cannot be provided without this information.
 To ensure it is constructed in the usual manner, we expect that your company will provide and build the sample for testing.
 Accordingly your company will organise the construction materials and their transportation.

 Specimens should be constructed using the highest quality components and labour.
 The smallest of leaks can greatly reduce the measured sound insulation index.

 The results will be presented as part of a complete report.
 A single figure weighted reduction value (RW) will be calculated, with appropriate C and Ctr weightings.
 The reduction values (R) for each 1/3rd octave value will also be calculated.
 These results will be presented in a manner accordant with BS EN ISO 717-1:2003; a specimen results sheet is available.
 Please note the results are not pass/fail criterion.

 What size of sample should I provide?